kebao-quan/Fake-News-Detection/README.md

 real time, However, there are also people who also use social media platforms in the negative way to attain monetary gain by spreading fake news.
 Fake news often has the aim of damaging the reputation of a person or entity, or making money through advertising revenue.
 It is important that we have some mechanism for detecting fake news.
-The goal of this project is to create a model that will classify news into true and fake news.

 The goal of this project is to create a model that inputs text and output whether the text is likely to be truthful or fake.
 All work is done on jupyter-lab.